UDOOboard/Bolt-Docs/docs/01_Introduction/00_Introduction.md

 <span class="label label-warning">Heads up!</span> In order to prevent damages to your board, remember to:

+* CE certification retained using only the UDOO Bolt Power Supply 19V 3A.
+* This product should be operated in a well-ventilated environment and, if used inside a case, the case should not be covered.
+* This product should be elevated on a stable, flat, electrically non-conductive surface whilst in operation, and clear from any object that can induce a short-circuit.
+* Do not expose it to water, moisture or heat from any source; UDOO BOLT is designed for reliable operation at normal ambient room temperatures.
+* Avoid handling the warm and moving parts (like the fan) and generally the printed circuit board while it is powered.
+* Only handle by the edges to minimise the risk of electrostatic discharge damage.
+* Take care whilst handling to avoid mechanical or electrical damage to the printed circuit board and connectors.
+Also use a grounded wrist strap or touch a safely grounded object before you handle components.
-* Never provide more than 5V in input to the GPIOs of the Arduino 101(Intel&reg; Curie&trade;), and never provide more than 1.8V in input to the GPIOs of the Braswell processor.
+* Never provide more than 5V in input to the GPIOs of the Arduino Leonardo(Atmel&reg; ATmega32U4), and never provide more than 3.3V in input to the GPIOs of the Embedded Controller.
-* Never keep the board in touch with metal objects or surfaces while it is powered up
-* Power the board with a stabilized power supply (DC-jack with a standard 5.5mm/2.1mm barrel jack, internal positive, Voltage 12V ± 5%, at least 3A).
 * Do not use a *NON*-standard USB 3.0 peripheral.
 If you use a non-standard USB 3.0 peripheral with an external power plug, this could send back the power source to the UDOO Bolt board with the risk of damage.

 ## Lineup
-UDOO Bolt retail line up consists of models.
+UDOO Bolt retail line up consists of two models.

 <img src="../img/x86_lineup.png" alt="UDOO versions" class="img-responsive" >